menklab/dracarys-backend/infrastructure/README.md

-To deploy (run this locally or in CI/CD script - note you'll need to have ): pm2 setup dev pm2 deploy dev --force
+To deploy (run this locally or in CI/CD script - note you'll need to have ): pm2 setup dev pm2 deploy dev (with an optional --force flag if you have local changes)

 To view logs (run this on the remote server): pm2 logs --only dracarys-backend

-To stop (run this on the remote server) (to reverse this, redeploy the app, as it will start it automatically): pm2 stop ecosystem.config.js --only dracarys-backend
+To stop (run this on the remote server, in the `/var/www/dracarys-backend/src directory`) (to reverse this, redeploy the app, as it will start it automatically): pm2 stop ecosystem.config.js --only dracarys-backend

 # Root Module Documentation